Bitcoin Price Crash to $96,530 Ahead Per Expert As Gold Wins in Debasement Trade

 Bloomberg senior commodity strategist Mike McGlone questioned Bitcoin’s recent performance, noting that despite carrying “over twice the risk,” it has delivered roughly the same returns as the S&P 500 since surpassing the $100,000 mark.

-McGlone added that with most risk assets underperforming gold in 2025, the trend could be signaling a potential “sell bell” for broader markets.
-Furthermore, the Bitcoin ETF outflows also suggest that institutions are selling during the current market conditions.
+McGlone added that, with most risk assets underperforming gold in 2025, the trend could signal a potential “sell bell” for broader markets.
+Furthermore, Bitcoin ETF outflows suggest that institutions are selling amid current market conditions.

 Gold Gains An Upper Hand In Debasement Trade